RapidRide H Line: History

-The Delridge Way corridor was previously served by King County Metro route 120, which was consistently one of the most highest-ridership routes in the system.
+The Delridge Way corridor was previously served by King County Metro route 120, which was consistently one of the highest-ridership routes in the system.
 Prior to the COVID-19 pandemic, Route 120 saw about 9,200 passengers per weekday, and in 2022 ridership fell to 5,300.
 Development of the route into RapidRide service, alongside other improvements to the corridor, began in late 2017.
 The planned design would include bus-only lanes, bicycle lanes, and sidewalk improvements along the corridor.

 Improvements to bus service include more frequent service, with typical headways of 10 minutes on weekdays; increased wheelchair accessibility at each stop; construction of new sidewalks; and updated pedestrian crossings.
 Dedicated bus lanes were installed on Delridge Way, and a median was constructed to allow for the planting of two new trees for every tree that had been removed during construction.
 150 new trees were planted along the route as part of the construction.

 The H Line opened on March 18, 2023.
 It had an average weekday ridership of 6,900 passengers in its first year of operation.